For families going through a separation or divorce in Calgary, it is a challenging and emotional time.

 Property division can become complex and adversarial without the guidance of an experienced divorce lawyer.

-If you have any questions about the divorce process or would like to discuss your personal situation with an experienced divorce lawyer, start with a free initial consultation.
+If you have any questions about the divorce process, in Calgary or Airdrie, or would like to discuss your personal situation with an experienced divorce lawyer, start with an initial consultation.

 After a short discussion, we can provide an assessment of your position and recommendations for the way forward with the separation process.